SchlossLab/Hannigan_ConjunctisViribus_ploscompbio_2018/doc/manuscript.md

 # Results

 ## The Virome of the Human Microbiome Dataset
 To provide a broad understanding of the human virome, we utilized all available high quality microbiome datasets that contained paired virus and and bacterial metagenomic samples.
 This resulted in the inclusion of four previously published datasets for three human virome studies.
 These studies included the impact of diet on the gut virome [@Minot:2011ez], the impact of anatomical location on the skin virome [@Hannigan:2015fz], and the virome of monozygotic twins and their mothers [@Reyes:2010cwa; @Turnbaugh:2009ei].
 The viromes associated with these datasets were subjected to virus-like particle (VLP) purification to eliminate other organism DNA including bacteria, fungi, and human.
 This approach is advantageous because it allows us to study the active virome because only VLPs will have been sequenced.
+Additionally, it provides confidence that the majority of the sequences within the virome are in fact viral and that we are not aligning bacterial genomic DNA to other bacteria in the metagenomic datasets.

 ![*Summary information of validation dataset used in the interaction predictive model.
 A) Categorical heatmap highlighting the experimentally validated positive and negative interactions.
 Only bacteria species are shown, which represent multiple reference strains.
 Phages are labeled on the x-axis and bacteria are labeled on the y-axis.
 B) World map illustrating the sampling locations used in the study (red dots).
 C) Quantificaiton of bacterial host strains known to exist for each phage.
 D) Genome strandedness and E) linearity of the phage reference genomes used for the dataset.*\label{ValidationOverview}](../figures/BenchmarkDataset.pdf)